 During February, Time for Equality will host 3 major initiatives, using cinema, poetry and a fun quiz night to put Europe and Europeans under the spotlight.
-In addition to these, we will be present at various local events to meet with residents.
+In addition to these, we have produced a video and will be present at various local events to meet with residents.
 Would you like to come along or to help us organise these actions?
-Send us an email to firstname.lastname@example.org.
+Send us an email to email@example.com.

 - Screening of the 2018 Lux Film Prize winner ”Woman at War” by Icelandic director Benedikt Erlingsson – on 13/02/2019

 - Poetry workshop with Maltese poet, translator, and creative activist Antoine Cassar – on 23/02/2019